-For the quarter ended June 30, 2020, our overall generation was lower primarily due to milder summer weather compared to the second quarter of 2019.
-Continued low natural gas prices have made our natural gas-fired resources relatively more economical and led to an increase in generation from these resources which has significantly reduced generation from our coal-fired generation resources.
-For the six months ended June 30, 2020, the dispatch of our coal generation resources was primarily limited to must-run and test situations due to the availability of more economical generation resources available to our members.
-The overall reduction in generation decreased both our energy revenues and expenses as described below.
+For the quarter ended September 30, 2020, our overall generation increased slightly compared to the third quarter of 2019.
+For the nine months ended September 30, 2020, continued low natural gas prices have made our natural gas-fired resources relatively more economical and has significantly reduced generation from our coal-fired generation resources.
+The dispatch of our coal generation resources during 2020 was primarily limited to must-run and test situations due to the availability of more economical generation resources available to our members.
+As of September 30, 2020, the overall reduction in generation decreased both our energy revenues and expenses as described below.